paulwalker/connect-static-expiry/README.md

   // 'last-modified' only the last-modified header
   // 'etag' only the etag header
   // 'none' neither the Last-Modfied or the ETag headers
+  // 'none' is the default when not in prod mode

   // the value of the Cache-Control header preceding the max-age value
   // Cache-Control: public, max-age=31556900